POWW Iron Condor Strategy

 - What is a iron condor on POWW?

 - A iron condor on POWW is the iron condor strategy applied to POWW (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With POWW stock trading near $2.34, the strikes shown on this page are snapped to the nearest listed POWW chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With POWW stock at $2.27 on the most recent close, the strikes shown on this page are snapped to the nearest listed POWW chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are POWW iron condor max profit and max loss calculated?